Disclosure: I am a Columbia Crest Crowdsourced Cabernet ambassador. All opinions are my own.

 While in the vineyard, Muñoz-Oca told us why Washington state and the Columbia Valley are perfect for grape growing.

 “The weather and the soil conditions form a combination that is unlike anywhere else in the world,” said Muñoz-Oca.
-“I was attracted to this region because the outstanding viticulture allow us to make high-quality wines that are true to their varietal character.”
+“I was attracted to this region because the outstanding viticulture allows us to make high-quality wines that are true to their varietal character.”

 I continued to munch on grapes as Muñoz-Oca started spewing technical terms and going all-out wine geek.
 With my short attention span, I would have usually tuned him out, but I couldn’t.
 His energy and love for winemaking kept me enrapt even though I didn’t understand all of his terminology.

-We spent a few more minutes exploring the different grape varietals before heading to next stop on our tour.
+We spent a few more minutes exploring the different grape varietals before heading to the next stop on our tour.
 Muñoz-Oca led us down a staircase to a sprawling underground production facility.
 My eyes grew wide as I encountered the massive fermentation vats.
 They looked like something out of a science fiction movie (trivia: scenes from one of the Star Trek films were shot here).

 Muñoz-Oca walked up to a vat of Chardonnay, placed a wine glass under one of the spigots, filled it up, and held it a few inches from his face.